 Why Password Security Matters

 Passwords are the first line of defense for your online accounts.
 Yet many people still reuse easily guessable passwords, and account takeovers remain a persistent threat.
+If you have ever wondered why websites require login in the first place, understanding the answer makes it clear why strong passwords are so critical.

 Data breaches are increasing year over year, and leaked passwords are bought and sold on the dark web.
-Credential stuffing attacks — where attackers use passwords leaked from one service to break into another — rank among the most common forms of cyberattack.
+Credential stuffing attacks - where attackers use passwords leaked from one service to break into another - rank among the most common forms of cyberattack.
+Understanding how to detect phishing is also essential, as phishing remains one of the primary ways passwords are stolen.

 Characteristics of Weak Passwords